shrivishalinirajaram/awesome_onehealth/.github/ISSUE_TEMPLATE/contributions.md

 ---
-name: Contributions
+name: Resource contribution
-about: New suggested addition/contribution
+about: Suggest a paper, dataset, tool, or organization for Awesome One Health
-title: ''
+title: "[CONTRIB] <Resource name or short description>"
-labels: ''
+labels: contribution
-assignees: ''
+assignees: shrivishalinirajaram
 ---

-### Resource Title
+## Resource Title
 (e.g., Global One Health Initiative)

 **Type**